Considerations in Forming a Limited Liability Company

-a) One (1) original or true copy of the Articles of Organization.
-If the filer requests a copy of the Articles of Organization an additional exact copy of the filed document along with a return-addressed envelope with adequate first-class postage must also be submitted.
+a) One (1) original or true copy of the Certificate of Organization.
+If the filer requests a copy of the Certificate of Organization an additional exact copy of the filed document along with a return-addressed envelope with adequate first-class postage must also be submitted.

 b) The processing fee of $70.00 payable to the State of Utah.

 c) You may file in person, by mail, fax, or email.
 Means of payment are, cash, check, or money order made payable to the "State of Utah."

 Historical Review of Limited Liability Companies